MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/checkbox.md

     result: |
       focus is strongly visually indicated
   - then:  |
-      the spacebar to activate the checkbox
+      the space bar to activate the checkbox
     result: |
       the state is changed